 Will is an active member in the community as well.
 He serves as the Post Commander for the Liberty Memorial VFW Post #4043, is a member of the American Legion Post #95, and is involved in the Liberty Rotary Club #6040.

 Originally from California, Will has lived in many states throughout the U.S. as well as South Korea and Afghanistan.
-Will has earned an A.S. in Behavioral Science from Georgia Military College, a B.S. in Criminal Justice, his M.B.A. in Management from California Coast University, and is currently a student at Olivet Nazarene University working toward his doctoral degree in ethical leadership.
+Will has earned an A.S. in Behavioral Science from Georgia Military College, a B.S. in Criminal Justice, his M.B.A. in Management from California Coast University, and a graduate Olivet Nazarene University with his doctoral degree in ethical leadership.
 Will is also a graduate of the FBI National Academy Session 264 and earned a Graduate Certificate of Achievement from the University of Virginia in Criminal Justice Education.
 On top of it all, he is also an adjunct faculty member at MidAmerica Nazarene University.